Environmental impact of the Russo-Ukrainian war: Animals and birds

 Dolphins are one of the most affected species.
 Hundred of dead animals were spotted along the shores of Ukraine, Turkey, Romania, and Bulgaria.
 It is possible that dolphins died from heavy metal poisoning, explosions, acoustic trauma or disorientation caused by unprecedented noise pollution from military sonars, although the exact cause of the 2022 strandings is not entirely clear and may be polyfactorial.
 Mechanical injuries and burns were spotted on some of the bodies.
 Tuzly Parks' director Ivan Rusev estimates the number of dead dolphins at several thousand.

+In July 2026, FrontLinerUA said that researchers at Ukraine's Tuzly Lagoons National Nature Park found 22 dead dolphins in a single day along the Odesa region coastline, with similar reports from Bulgaria and Romania.
+According to FrontLiner, over 50,000 dolphins are believed to have died since Russia launched the 2022 full-scale war.
+Causes of the deaths include powerful sonar used by Russian vessels which disrupt the echolocation the animals rely on as well as causing acoustic stress, chemical contamination, debris from drones and missiles, damage to coastal infrastructure and the 2023 destruction of the Kakhovka Dam.

 Domestic animals suffer as well.
 Before the war, there were more than 3.5 million cattle, 5.7 million pigs, and 212 million poultry in Ukraine.
 These farm animals are hard to relocate, so were often abandoned by owners.
 Cats and dogs (Note: More than 8 million pet cats and dogs lived in Ukraine in early 2022.) are more frequently taken with evacuated owners, however most are left in war affected areas.
 Sometimes wildlife returns to the areas deserted by humans.
 For instance, in the Donetsk region, populations of wolves, foxes and wild dogs grew significantly after 2014, which became frequent spreaders of rabies.
 A spike of cases has been recorded among local people.